stoneface86/libtrackerboy/index.md

 ## Welcome

-libtrackerboy is a support library for the [Trackerboy](https://github.com/stoneface86/trackerboy).
+libtrackerboy is a support library for the [Trackerboy][trackerboy-repo-link].
+This library is also known as the back end of Trackerboy, used by the graphical front end, [Trackerboy][trackerboy-repo-link], and the command line front end, [tbc][tbc-repo-link].

 The library handles:
  * Reading/Writing trackerboy module files
  * Manipulating/reading module data